lancenacabuan/Shaliah/README.md

 Chalcedon (451), which addressed how Jesus' divine and human natures coexisted in one person (the hypostatic union).
-For our purposes, the key takeaway from this historical scholarship is that *Trinitarian Christology was a product of development*–one that its proponents see as a faithful unfolding of biblical truth, and its critics see as an accretion of extraneous ideas.
+For our purposes, the key takeaway from this historical scholarship is that *Trinitarian Christology was a product of development* – one that its proponents see as a faithful unfolding of biblical truth, and its critics see as an accretion of extraneous ideas.
 We will engage with patristic primary sources (e.g. Athanasius' **Orations Against the Arians**, which devote